analogdevicesinc/ai8x-training/README.md

 #### Saving a Sample Input from Training Data

-1. In the `ai8x-training` project, add the argument `--save-sample 10` to the `evaluate_mnist.sh` script. *Note: The index 10 is arbitrary, but it must be smaller than the batch size.
+1. In the `ai8x-training` project, add the argument `--save-sample 10` to the `scripts/evaluate_mnist.sh` script. *Note: The index 10 is arbitrary, but it must be smaller than the batch size.
 If manual visual verification is desired, it is a good idea to pick a sample where the quantized model computes the correct answer.*

-2. Run the modified `evaluate_mnist.sh`.
+2. Run the modified `scripts/evaluate_mnist.sh`.
 It will produce a file named `sample_mnist.npy`.

 3. Save the `sample_mnist.npy` file and copy it to the `ai8x-synthesis` project.